dmargala/mpi-playground/README.md

 0: (2) total = 435
 ```

-The `--trigger-two` argument can be used to induce and error at a different stage in the typical use case.
+The `--trigger-two` argument can be used to induce and error while one of the ranks is computing its subtotal before communicating back to the root rank.

 ## References